electric-cloud/EC-WebSphere/help/procedures/CreateApplicationServerTemplate/postface.md

 ### Create Application Server Template

-To Create Application Server Template in Flow interface, do these steps:
+To Create Application Server Template in CloudBees CD interface, do these steps:

  * Create Pipeline.
  * Create task.